Microsoft/azure-docs.pt-pt/articles/logic-apps/logic-apps-workflow-actions-triggers.md

 ### <a name="response-action"></a>Ação de resposta

-Essa ação cria a carga para a resposta a uma solicitação HTTP.
+Esta ação cria a carga útil para a resposta a um pedido http.

 ```json
 "Response" {